 Spectral bat (Vampyrum spectrum) caught mist netting in Calakmul Biosphere Reserve, Mexico

-In Malawi in 2017, bat superstitions caused a violent uproar when a mob hunted individuals suspected of vampirism.
-The United Nations withdrew its personnel from the riot-affected areas as a result.
-From Sierra Leone, comes an account of “Boman,” a shape-shifting creature believed to suck the blood of sleeping children.
+From Sierra Leone comes an account of “Boman,” a shape-shifting creature believed to suck the blood of sleeping children.
 The hammer-headed fruit bat (Hypsignathus monstrosus) was branded the villain.
 As the largest bat in Africa, with wingspans up to 38 inches, this bat undoubtedly struck fear into the mothers of infants.
-Fortunately, as the common name applies, hammer-headed bats are frugivorous, with a special affinity for figs.
+Fortunately, as the common name applies, hammer-headed bats are frugivorous (meaning they subsist primarily on fruit), with a special affinity for figs.

-Among the Ibibio peoples of southern Nigeria and the Nilotic peoples of Sudan, bats are associated with witchcraft, as the practice is usually performed at night.
+Among the Ibibio people of southern Nigeria and the Nilotic people of Sudan, bats are associated with witchcraft, as the practice is usually performed at night when bats are at their most active.
 If a bat flies into the home and touches a person, they are doomed to have their heart eaten when the bat returns while they sleep.
-The yellow-winged bat Lavia frons—one of five species of false vampire bat (family Megadermatidae) from Africa—was especially ominous because it was often spotted roosting in daylight.
+The yellow-winged bat Lavia frons—one of five species of false vampire bat (family Megadermatidae) from Africa—was considered especially ominous because it was often spotted roosting in daylight.
 However, unlike other false vampire bats, which may feed on small vertebrates, the yellow-winged bat feeds exclusively on insects.

 Colony of common vampire bats (Desmodus rotundus)